 When it comes to taxation, dividends and capital gains are also treated differently.
 Depending upon your tax bracket, long-term capital gains and qualified dividends can be tax-free.
 Nevertheless, once you surpass the 25% tax bracket these once tax-free assets will become taxable.
 This could trigger additional tax on your Social Security and cause even higher taxes on any distributions coming out of your retirement accounts.

 Understanding how the different accounts you have will be taxed will ultimately determine how much taxes you pay in retirement.
 Therefore, most people unknowingly pay far more taxes than they need to in retirement because they don’t understand distributions.

 If you’re a DIY’er, make sure that you’ve considered all of the above.
-If you have questions about how you can achieve your financial goals, fill out the form below or give us a call at 913-393-1000.
+If you have questions about how you can achieve your financial goals, schedule a complimentary consultation below or give us a call at 913-393-1000.
 We’re always ready to start the conversation with you.